 When it completes you will have a completely laminated item.

-Laminating Small Items Within a Smaller Pouch
+Laminating Small Items Within a Smaller Laminating Pouch

-You can laminate smaller items with the appropriate sized laminating pouches same as I demonstrated with the letter sized.
+You can laminate smaller items with the appropriate sized laminating pouches same as I demonstrated with the letter-sized.

 You will just be sure to adjust the movable guides on the machine to make sure it feeds straight into the laminator